 About Yenisel Cruz-Almeida

-Yenisel was born in La Habana, Cuba.
-She completed a B.Sc. degree in Microbiology & Cell Science in 2001.
-In 2004 she completed her master’s degree in Epidemiology & Public Health with a concentration in Biostatistics from the University of Miami.
-She completed her Ph.D. in Neuroscience with Dr. Eva Widerström-Noga at the Miami Project to Cure Paralysis at the University of Miami MILLER School of Medicine in 2011.
-As a postdoc, she investigated age and pain-related biomarkers of immune function under the mentorship of Dr. Roger B. Fillingim and Dr. Joseph L. Riley at the University of Florida.
-Yenisel is currently an Assistant Professor in the Department of Community Dentistry and Behavioral Science, as well as affiliate faculty in the Departments of Aging, Epidemiology and Neuroscience.
-Dr Cruz-Almeida also serves as the Associate Director of the UF Pain Research & Intervention Center of Excellence.
+Dr. Cruz-Almeida was born in La Habana, Cuba.
+She completed a B.Sc. degree in Microbiology & Cell Science from the University of Florida, followed by a Master’s degree in Epidemiology & Public Health with a concentration in Biostatistics, and a Ph.D. in Neuroscience at the Miami Project to Cure Paralysis from the University of Miami MILLER School of Medicine.
+Yenisel is currently a tenured Associate Professor in the Department of Community Dentistry and Behavioral Sciences, as well as affiliate faculty in the Departments of Epidemiology and Neuroscience.
+Dr Cruz-Almeida serves as the Associate Director of the UF Pain Research & Intervention Center of Excellence.
 She is the Course Director of GMS 6711 (Neurobiology of Pain), DEN 6251 (Science and Clinical Management of Dental Pain), and GMS 6895 (Clinical Translational Sciences Journal Club).